avivharuzi/mwc-browser/packages/mwc-browser/README.md

 const channelConnection = mwcBrowser<string>('my-channel-name');

-channelConnection.id; // Channel UUID.
+channelConnection.id; // Channel connection UUID.
-channelConnection.isManager; // If Channel is Manager.
-channelConnection.numberOfConnections; // The number of current connections that connected to the same channel.
+channelConnection.isManager; // If Channel connection is Manager. channelConnection.numberOfConnections; // The number of current channel connections that connected to the same channel.
 ```

 Send message to other channel connections or to your self.